AdobeDocs/analytics.en/help/components/classifications/importer/configure-import-accounts.md

 <!-- This page is almost duplicated with the "Configure cloud export locations" article in CJA.
 Differences are that Snowflake isn't supported here and there is a Suffix field for each account type. -->

-Before you can import Adobe Analytics data from a cloud destination, you need to add and configure the location where you want the data to be sent.
+Before you can import Adobe Analytics classification data from a cloud destination, you need to add and configure the location where you want the classification data to be collected.

 This process consists of adding and configuring the account (such as Amazon S3 Role ARN, Google Cloud Platform, and so forth) and the location within the account (such as a folder within the account).